amethon/www/_reflections/journal.md

 As we made our way through the twisted corridors and compartments, we couldn't help but speculate about the fate of the ship and its crew.
 Had they gone down with the vessel, or had they managed to escape before it sank?
 The thought of it sent shivers down my spine, and I couldn't help but wonder what stories and secrets these walls held, hidden away in the depths of the ocean.

-AAs we explored the sunken shipwreck in greater depth, we uncovered more information about its past, it became clear that it had been a grand vessel in its day.
+As we explored the sunken shipwreck in greater depth, we uncovered more information about its past, it became clear that it had been a grand vessel in its day.
 The wood paneling was ornately carved, and there were signs of luxury everywhere, from the brass fixtures to the plush carpets that still covered the floors.

 Despite the passage of time, the ship seemed to be well-preserved, thanks to the cold, dark waters that had entombed it.
 It was a strange feeling, being surrounded by the ghosts of the past as we made our way through the vessel.